V1CTOR1AL33/not-a-sandwich-repo/README.md

 - **Who cares?** "Why would you even use this site?"

 **🤔 Existential Non-Sandwich Mode**
 - Forget to upload an image?
-You won't get confetti, but we’ve got you covered with philosophical gems like:
+We’ve got you covered with philosophical gems like:

   - "Is your sandwich invisible?"